 What anesthesia is given for a C-section?

-Regional anesthesia involves the use of local anesthetics to block sensations of pain from part of the body, and anesthesiologists use it for C-sections whenever possible.
+Regional anesthesia.
+This type of anesthesia involves using local anesthetics to block pain sensations from part of the body, and anesthesiologists use it for C-sections whenever possible.

 What should a patient getting a spinal or epidural for a C-section expect?

 Mothers receiving an epidural during a C-section should expect the following:

 - A mother preparing for a C-section will be asked to sit in a slouched position with her back curved in a “C” shape.
 Some patients might lie on their sides instead.
 Then, a local anesthetic will be injected into the skin before an anesthetic is injected in or near the spine.

 - Epidural anesthesia may take 20 minutes to fully take effect.
 Spinal anesthesia, on the other hand, acts almost immediately.
 Both procedures numb the legs and abdominal area.
 Women who receive spinal anesthesia may be unable to move their legs until the medication wears off.

 - A mother given regional anesthesia for a Cesarean section will typically feel some pressure and be aware of the health care providers working on her but will experience no pain.